 Which protocol should I use for best speed?

 WireGuard tends to be fastest for most users, followed by OpenVPN.
 Some apps offer proprietary optimizations, but start with WireGuard if available.
-Vpn for microsoft edge reddit: a practical guide to using edge extensions, privacy, streaming, and Reddit safety

 Is a VPN legal in my country?